NickWaterton/gallery/README.md

 You can choose to keep the TV in art mode, by using the `-A` switch.
 In this case, you can turn the TV off, but if the the TV switches to playing (as it sometimes randomly does from art mode), then it will be switched back to art mode in a few seconds.

 If you turn the TV off, then the attached caption and display screens will also turn off.
 They will turn back on when the TV is turned back on again.

+With multiple displays attached, when the screens turn on, the program has to restart the browsers displayed on the screens, so there is a short period when you will see the background image - this does not happen with only a single display connected.

 ## Internet